LiangzhengChou/ocp-gemnet-gnn/docs/hardness.md

 Optional columns:
 - `sample_id` (or any column specified via `--id-column`) is stored as `sample_id` in the LMDB.

+Recommended conventions:
+- Use consistent hardness units (e.g., GPa).
+The model treats the target as a scalar regression label, so mixing units will harm training.
+- Use relative paths in `cif_path` when possible, then provide the common root via `--cif-root`.
+- Make sure CIFs are fully reduced and include all required lattice information; failures in parsing show up during preprocessing.

 ## 2) Build LMDB datasets

-Use the new preprocessing script to convert CIF files into LMDBs.
+Use the preprocessing script to convert CIF files into LMDBs.
 Run it separately for train/val/test splits:

 ```bash